Nominative determinism: Background

 Because of the potentially humorous nature of aptronyms, a number of newspapers have collected them.
-San Francisco Chronicle columnist Herb Caen reported irregularly on reader-submitted gems, including substitute teacher Mr. Fillin, piano teacher Patience Scales, and the Vatican's spokesman on the evils of rock 'n roll, Cardinal Rapsong.
-Similarly, the journalist Bob Levey on occasion listed examples sent in by readers of his column in the American newspaper The Washington Post: a food industry consultant named Faith Popcorn, a lieutenant called Sergeant, and a tax accountant called Shelby Goldgrab.
-A Dutch newspaper Het Parool had an irregularly featured column called "Nomen est omen" with Dutch examples.
+The San Francisco Chronicle columnist Herb Caen reported irregularly on reader-submitted examples, including a substitute teacher Mr. Fillin, a piano teacher Patience Scales, and the Vatican's spokesman on the evils of rock 'n' roll, Cardinal Rapsong.
+Similarly, the journalist Bob Levey on occasion listed examples sent in by readers of his column in The Washington Post: a food industry consultant named Faith Popcorn, a lieutenant called Sergeant, and a tax accountant called Shelby Goldgrab.
+A Dutch newspaper, Het Parool, had an irregularly featured column called "Nomen est omen" with Dutch examples.
 Individual name collectors have also published books of aptronyms.
-Onomastic scholar R. M. Rennick called for more verification of aptronyms appearing in newspaper columns and books.
+The onomastic scholar R. M. Rennick called for more verification of aptronyms appearing in newspaper columns and books.
 Lists of aptronyms in science, medicine, and law are more reliable as they tend to be drawn from easily verifiable sources.